dolphindb/api-csharp/README.md

 }
 ```

-### 11. Data type conversion between DolphinDB and C#
+### 8. Convert C# data types into DolphinDB data types

-The C# API provides objects that correspond to the internal data types of DolphinDB, usually named after `Basic+ <DataType>`, such as BasicInt, BasicDate, and so on.
+C# API provides objects that correspond to DolphinDB data types.
+They are usually named as Basic+ \<DataType\>, such as BasicInt, BasicDate, etc.

-Some basic C# types, you can directly create the corresponding DolphinDB data structure through the constructor, such as `new BasicInt(4)`, `new BasicDouble(1.23)`, but there are some types that need to be converted.
-The following list needs to be simple.
-Type of conversion:
+The majority of DolphinDB data types can be constructed from corresponding C# data types.
+For examples, INT in DolphinDB from 'new BasicInt(4)', DOUBLE in DolphinDB from 'new BasicDouble(1.23)'.
+The following DolphinDB data types, however, need to be constructed in different ways:
-- `CHAR` type: The `CHAR` type in DolphinDB is stored as a Byte, so use the `BasicByte` type to construct `CHAR` in the C# API, for example `new BasicByte((byte)'c')`
+- CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in C# API, for example 'new BasicByte((byte)'c')'.
-- `SYMBOL` type: The `SYMBOL` type in DolphinDB is an optimization of strings, which can improve the efficiency of DolphinDB for string data storage and query, but this type is not needed in C#, so C# API does not provide `BasicSymbol `This kind of object can be processed directly with `BasicString`.
+- SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings.
+C# doesn't have this data type, so C# API does not provide BasicSymbol.
+SYMBOL type can be processed directly with BasicString.
-- Temporal type: The Temporal data type is internal stored as int or long type.
-DolphinDB provides 9 temporal data types: `date, month, time, minute, second, datetime, timestamp, nanotime, nanotimestamp`, the highest precision can be Nanoseconds.
-For a detailed description, refer to [DolphinDB Temporal Type and Conversion](http://www.dolphindb.com/help/TemporalTypeAndConversion.html).
-Since C# also provides data types such as `LocalDate, LocalTime, LocalDateTime, YearMonth`, the C# API provides all C# temporal types and conversion functions between int or long in the Utils class.
+- Temporal types: temporal data types are stored as INT or LONG in DolphinDB.
+DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime and nanotimestamp.
+For detailed description, please refer to [DolphinDB Temporal Type and Conversion] (https://www.dolphindb.com/help/TemporalTypeandConversion.html).
+Since C# also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, C# API provides conversion functions in the Utils class between all C# temporal types and INT or LONG.

-The following script shows the correspondence between the DolphinDB temporal type in the C# API and the C# native time type:
+The following script shows the correspondence between DolphinDB temporal types and C# native temporal types:

 ```
 //Date:2018.11.12